CHRONIC KIDNEY DISEASES

 -

-Diagnosis Recruiting nowThis study is testing a new imaging technique called dynamic full-field optical coherence tomography (OCT) to analyze kidney biopsy samples.
-The goal is to see if this method can quickly and accurately identify signs of acute kidney injury or chronic kidney disease, compared to t…
+Diagnosis Recruiting nowThis study tests a new imaging technique called dynamic full-field optical coherence tomography (OCT) to analyze kidney biopsies.
+The goal is to see if this method can identify signs of acute kidney injury or chronic kidney disease as well as or better than standard microscope an…

 Matched conditions: CHRONIC KIDNEY DISEASES